 The Harvey B. Gantt Center for African-American Arts+Culture, at 551 South Tryon Street at Levine Center for the Arts, celebrates the contributions to our art and culture by African and African-American people.
 It features changing exhibits, and frequently hosts low-priced arts events for the community, giving them a chance to meet working African-American artists and to create their own art.

-Read on to learn about current exhibits, the museum’s schedule and ticket prices, and upcoming events.
+Read on to learn about current exhibits, the museum’s schedule and ticket prices, and upcoming events, including two Juneteenth events.
+Or jump right to the upcoming events.

 Hours: